mehrrero/parasites/README.md

 > En Barcelona, Ciutat Vella y el Eixample son las zonas con más peso de la vivienda turística: 2,8% y 2,9%, respectivamente.
 El Eixample, más extenso, suma unos 4.000 alojamientos, cuatro veces más que Ciutat Vella.

 This is clear contrast to the everyday feeling that any person residing in Barcelona can have.
 Hence, I decided to take a look at a different source of data, provided by the [Spanish Cadastre](https://www.catastro.hacienda.gob.es/webinspire/index.html) in combination with a well known scrapper of [Airbnb data](https://insideairbnb.com/get-the-data/).
+My results indeed indicate that there are parts of the city where the percentage of apartments fully dedicated to airbnb is close to 20%, while this number escalates to 30% if we include those that are rented by rooms.

 ## How to reproduce these results